-In the interests of Health and Safety issues, personal pride and presentation, potential discrimination and harassment issues between peers, our school has clear expectations regarding the appropriateness of wearing jewellery, tattoos, extreme hairstyles (no coloured hair in any shape or form, simply no colour), or other fashion accessories.
-No long or coloured socks unless for sensory reasons.
-If the uniforms are not an acceptable standard, parents will be contacted.
+In the interests of Health and Safety issues, personal pride and presentation, potential discrimination and harassment issues between peers, our school has clear expectations regarding the appropriateness of wearing jewellery, tattoos, extreme hairstyles (no coloured hair in any shape or form, simply no colour), coloured hair bows not the school colour or other fashion accessories.
+If they are not an acceptable standard, parents will be contacted.